KlaudiaMatysiak/plushies/README.md

 # Introduction
 The live project you can find [here](https://plushies.herokuapp.com)

-It is the final project for the 'Full Stack Frameworks with Django' module at Code Institute.
-The Plushies project is an eCommerce shop that is offering to sell plushies.
-Please note that this website is for eductional purposes.
+The Plushies project is an eCommerce store with plushies.
+The site is designed within Django structure, deployed on Heroku, utilizes cloud storage AWS S3 to host media and static records.
+The website provides role based permissions for users to interact with a central dataset.
+It includes user authentication, email validation and full CRUD functionality for admin users for Products.
+Please note that this website is for eductional purposes only.
 Do not enter any personal credit/debit card details.

 ## Testing Payment with Stripe
 As a way of exemplifying how the payment functionality works, Stripe provides three types of payment events and their respective card numbers: successful payment, requires authentication and failed payment.